backstage/backstage/microsite/blog/2022-01-25-backstage-homepage-templates.md

 ## What’s next?

 Some future templates that we have in mind are more dashboard-esque ones that display a variety of relevant data for your organization.
-We will also open source more homepage components such as Starred Entities ([[Home] Starred Entities homepage component #6906](https://github.com/backstage/backstage/issues/6906)) that you can use when you are composing your components.
+We will also open source more homepage components such as [Starred Entities](https://github.com/backstage/backstage/issues/6906) that you can use when you are composing your components.

 ## How to contribute